KarmaComputing/dag-directed-acyclic-graph-example/README.md

 # DAGs - directed acyclic graphs

 ## Why?
-Running tests takes longer the more you have- this is especially common in DevOps pupelines
+Running tests takes longer the more you have- this is especially common in DevOps pipelines

 Often in DevOps pipelines, test pipelines get longer and longer to run- especially if tests take too long to run.